 ME 127.
 High Frequency Measurements in Fluids and Solids.
-9 units (2-6-1); second term.
-The course will treat the theory and application of modern instrumentation to dynamic problems in fluid mechanics and elasticity which will be selected to provide familiarity with a wide range of electronic devices, transducers, and high speed photoelastic and schieren photographic techniques.
+9 units (1-6-2); second term.
+The course will treat the theory and application of modern instrumentation to dynamic problems in fluid mechanics and elasticity which will be selected to provide familiarity with a wide range of electronic devices, transducers, and high speed photographic and photoelectric techniques.
 Instructor: Ellis.